 The new line was officially opened on October 27, 1915.
 At first, the company ran 16 passenger trains a day in each direction between Ogden and Preston, and another two between Ogden and Brigham City.
 The trip to Preston took five hours northbound, and 10 minutes less for the return to Ogden.

-Providing freight service was an important source of revenue for the Utah Idaho Central since its earliest days as Ogden Rapid Transit.
+Providing freight service was an important source of revenue for the Utah Idaho Central and its predecessor companies since the earliest days as Ogden Rapid Transit.
 That early traffic, in the link-and-pin coupler days, was operated with ORT's Number 1 steam locomotive from the Oregon Short Line interchange at Five Points, north along the North Ogden Line to the cannery in North Ogden.
 Coal and fruit was also moved to Brigham City.
 Freight traffic grew until freight revenues exceeded passenger revenues by a considerable margin.
 Utah Idaho Central participated in both local and national freight tariff rates and maintained freight interchanges at Ogden with D&RGW, Southern Pacific, OSL, and Bamberger, with OSL at Dewey, and with OSL's Cache Valley Branch at Hyrum and Logan, Utah, and Preston, Idaho.
 UIC provided free pick-up and delivery of less-than-carload (LCL) freight traffic at all of its agency stations, and provided next-morning delivery of both carload and LCL shipments between the Cache Valley and Ogden, and Salt Lake City via interchange with Bamberger.
 Express service was offered, using the Railway Express Agency from all stations along the UIC.
 LCL and express business was handled along the UIC by two rebuilt passenger motors, car numbers 505 and 510, which provided speedy and efficient movement for these light shipments during both daytime hours and as the overnight merchandiser.
 (Swett, Interurbans of Utah, p.
 90)

 Along the Ogden Canyon line, freight traffic going between Ogden and Huntsville and surrounding communities consisted of sheep and sugar beets, and other farm products, along with clay.
 From the earliest, former Ogden Rapid Transit days, full carloads of coal were moved up Ogden Canyon to The Hermitage resort.
 Materials and equipment for the construction of Pine View Dam were shipped into the canyon before the branch was abandoned in 1932.
 (Swett, Interurbans of Utah, p.
 90)